 If you don’t have any of that and don’t want to wait to order it, you can mix up a little batch of cinnamon sugar butter instead.
 Just mix 1/2 teaspoon cinnamon with 1/2 cup of butter and 1/3 cup of honey, or to taste.
 You’ll find a happy medium.

 As with most of my recipes, feel free to play with this one too.
-If you don’t have sour cream, you can substitute equal amounts of yogurt.
+You can substitute equal amounts of yogurt if you don’t have sour cream.
 Something like Noosa or another full-fat yogurt would be best.
-I haven’t tried it with a fat-free Greek yogurt so I can’t vouch there.
+I haven’t tried it with a fat-free Greek yogurt, so I can’t vouch there.

 If you aren’t into cinnamon, you can skip that too.